Phosphogluconate dehydrogenase (decarboxylating)

-Thus, the two substrates of this enzyme are 6-phospho-D-gluconate and NADP^{+}, whereas its 3 products are D-ribulose 5-phosphate, CO_{2}, and NADPH.
+The two substrates of this enzyme are 6-phosphogluconic acid and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are ribulose-5-phosphate, carbon dioxide, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 6-phospho-D-gluconate:NADP^{+} 2-oxidoreductase (decarboxylating).
 Other names in common use include phosphogluconic acid dehydrogenase, 6-phosphogluconic dehydrogenase, 6-phosphogluconic carboxylase, 6-phosphogluconate dehydrogenase (decarboxylating), and 6-phospho-D-gluconate dehydrogenase.
 This enzyme participates in pentose phosphate pathway.
 It employs one cofactor, manganese.

 Enzyme Structure

 The general structure, as well as several critical residues, on 6-phosphogluconate dehydrogenase appear to be well conserved over various species.
 The enzyme is a dimer, with each subunit containing three domains.
 The N-terminal coenzyme binding domain contains a Rossmann fold with additional α/β units.
 The second domain consists of a number of alpha helical structures, and the C-terminal domain consists of a short tail.
 The tails of the two subunits interact with each other to form a mobile lid on the enzyme's active site.